selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 $$PE_{(pos,2i)} = \sin\left(\frac{pos}{10000^{2i/d_{model}}}\right)$$
 $$PE_{(pos,2i+1)} = \cos\left(\frac{pos}{10000^{2i/d_{model}}}\right)$$

-pos = position of the word in the sentence ("Pramod likes pizza" Pramod is at position 0, likes in 1 and so on) i = value for ith and (i+1)th index of the embedding, sin for even column number cos for odd column number ("Pramod" is converted into a vector of embedding.
-Which has different indexes) d_model = dimension of the model (in our case it is 512) 10,000 (n) = this is a constant determined experimentally
+pos = position of the word in the sentence ("Pramod likes pizza" Pramod is at position 0, likes in 1 and so on)\
+i = value for ith and (i+1)th index of the embedding, sine for even column number cosine for odd column number ("Pramod" is converted into a vector of embedding.
+Which has different indexes)\
+d_model = dimension of the model (in our case it is 512) 10,000 (n) = this is a constant determined experimentally